 - Sometimes we get too wrapped up in being relevant.
 I loved what Leland said in the interview.
 “What I often say to people thinking about seminary is that a seminary degree will create a structure of discipline for you to read and study and learn in areas that you would want to learn anyway.
 Without the structure seminary provides, you may not find the discipline to make it all happen.”
 Seminary doesn’t have to be relevant to be vital.
 The one thing I’ve seen in the past 2 years is that seminary is instilling in me a discipline to be able to handle church ministry for the next 50 years.

 - Reading a bunch of books does not prepare you for ministry.
 I’ve read a number of blogs and heard a number of people say that a pastor could get a seminary education by simply reading a ton of books on theology, the Bible, etc. Seminary is interacting with students and professors, writing position papers, praying, doing an internship, and much more.
+To be able to become a comprehensive writer, the essay writing service Reddit helps them construct words.
 Reading books is only a small part.
 Leland said, “Seminary provides the tools to mine the truths of God’s Word over the long haul.”

 - The process of a seminary education has been tested and proven effective.
 That doesn’t mean seminaries never change, because clearly the best seminaries are adapting to the shifts in culture, but the premise behind how seminary prepares you for ministry has been proved.

 - Seminary provides you with a base that will allow for a lifetime of successful ministry.
 Leland knocks it out of the park with the ultimate value of a seminary education: